pferrel/solr-recommender/README.md

 #Deprecation warning:
 This project has been moved into [Mahout 1.0](https://github.com/apache/mahout).
 The new Mahout CLI is called *spark-itemsimilarity*.
-It now supports better csv support and real cross-cooccurrence with LLR.
-It runs about 50x faster than this project and 10X faster than the hadoop version of *itemsimilarity*
+It now has better csv support and real cross-cooccurrence with LLR.
+It runs about 50x faster than this project and 10X faster than the hadoop version of *itemsimilarity*.
+See [documentation here](http://mahout.apache.org/users/recommender/intro-cooccurrence-spark.html).

 solr-recommender